Knowledge Distillation Meets Open-Set Semi-Supervised Learning: Related Work

 Most existing semi-supervised learning (SSL) works \cite{sohn2020fixmatch,lee2013pseudo,tarvainen2017mean,berthelot2019mixmatch,shi2018transductive,iscen2019label,sajjadi2016regularization,laine2016temporal,miyato2018virtual} make a {\em closed-set} assumption that unlabeled training data share the same label space as the labeled data.
 This assumption, however, is highly artificial and may hinder the effectiveness of SSL when processing real-world unconstrained unlabeled data with unseen classes, \ie, out-of-distribution (OOD) samples \cite{oliver2018realistic}.
 This is because OOD data could cause harmful error propagation, \eg, via incorrect pseudo labels.

-To further generalize SSL to unconstrained data without labels, there is a recent trend of developing more realistic \textit{open-set} SSL methods \cite{chen2020semi,guo2020safe,yu2020multi,huang2021universal,T2T,openmatch}.
+To further generalize SSL to unconstrained data without labels, there is a recent trend of developing more realistic \textit{open-set} SSL methods \cite{chen2020semi,guo2020safe,yu2020multi,huang2021universal,T2T,rizve2022towards,openmatch}.
 A common strategy of these works is to identify and suppress/discard OOD samples as they are considered to be less/not beneficial.
 Specifically, pioneer methods (UASD \cite{chen2020semi} and DS$^3$L \cite{guo2020safe}) leverage a dynamic weighting function based on the OOD likelihood of an unlabeled sample.
 Curriculum learning has been used to detect and drop potentially detrimental data \cite{yu2020multi}.
-Besides, T2T \cite{T2T} pretrains the feature model with all unlabeled data for improving OOD detection.
+Besides, T2T \cite{T2T} pretrains the feature model with all unlabeled data for improving OOD detection. \cite{rizve2022towards} leverages both sample uncertainty and prior knowledge about class distribution to produce pseudo-labels for unlabeled data.
 More recently, OpenMatch \cite{openmatch} trains a set of one-vs-all classifiers for OOD detection and removal during SSL.

 Whilst taking a step away from the artificial closed-set assumption, most existing open-set SSL works either focus on a simplified setting where both labeled and unlabeled sets are drawn from a single dataset, or consider only limited known classes and unlabeled data \cite{T2T,yu2020multi} with all the known classes included in the unlabeled set \cite{openmatch,T2T}.
 Clearly, both cases are fairly ideal and hardly valid in many practical cases.
 To overcome this limitation, we introduce more realistic open-set SSL settings characterized by more classes and unlabeled data with distinct distributions, and less class overlap between labeled and unlabeled sets.
 Critically, we find that existing open-set SSL methods fail to benefit from using unlabeled data under such unconstrained settings (see Table \ref{tab:ssl_tin}).
 This challenges all the previous OOD based findings and is thought-provoking.
 The main reasons we find include more challenging OOD detection and the intrinsic limitation of exploiting unlabeled samples from seen classes alone.
-Further, our experiments show that knowledge distillation methods provide a more effective and reliable solution to leverage unlabeled data with less constraints (see Table \ref{tab:un_kds} \vs{} Table \ref{tab:ssl_tin}, and Table \ref{tab:KD_place}).
+Further, our experiments show that knowledge distillation methods provide a more effective and reliable solution to leverage unlabeled data with less constraints (see Table \ref{tab:un_kds} \vs{} Tables \ref{tab:ssl_tin}, \ref{tab:KD_place}, and \ref{tab:KD_cc3m}).